"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 The half-wave rectifier circuit is not used that often in electrical circuitry.
 As the graphic shows the output is far from a steady state DC output and would require a large amount of filtering.
 However by using a full-wave circuit [link above] the output is DC with only a small amount of ripple voltage [after a small amount of filtering].
 No industrial grade power supply or commercial grade power supply would use a half-wave rectifier circuit.

-In fact a half-wave rectifier circuit will only be found [if used] in a linear power supply, switching power supplies use a completely different approach.
+In fact a half-wave rectifier circuit will only be found [if used] in a low current linear power supply, switching power supplies use a completely different approach.
+Note that a full-wave rectifier circuit [2-diodes] will handle twice the amount of current because the current is split between the two diodes.

 Normally the diode used would be a 1N4004 or similar type.